OCamlPro/dirdiff/README.md

 1. exist only in one of the directories, or
 2. exist in both directories but with different content.

-Dirdiff is intended to work on large directories (using multi-threading), and by not trying to display the diff of the files' content.
+Dirdiff is intended to work on large directories, thanks to multi-threading, and by not trying to display the diff of the files' content.

 Installation
 ------------